Advanced guide

 To save the Management service databases, you need to stop the Management service and copy the files from the store directory using a docker compose command as follows:

-docker compose stop management
+docker-compose stop management

-docker compose cp -a management:/var/lib/netbird/ backup/
+docker cp -a management:/var/lib/netbird/ backup/

-docker compose start management
+docker-compose start management

 Upgrade